duongtruongtrong/CoderSchool_project_week_2_duong_huy/README.md

 ## 3. Data Analysis:
 ### A. Categories:
+It took more than **4 hours** to finish crawling all categories urls.

 **Total Sub Categories in each Main Categories**

 "Homes for Life" (Nhà Cửa Đời Sống) has the biggest number of sub categories: 600 sub categories.